 “Working with dogs is like a natural antidepressant.
 The bond you get with your dog by training together is unbreakable and so special that it is hard to explain”.

 Her goal for the future is to keep improving, keep learning, and be a better person for my dogs.

-Some other relevant information about Tessa is that she is writing training programs for people who want to improve in canicross and running.
-She is traveling a couple of times a year around the world to hold training camps and seminars where she talks about canicross, and people can learn how to improve, based on Tessa’s own training and experiences.
-She is a biomedical lab technician and know a lot about health and blood tests, and she also is a first aid worker.
+Some other relevant information about Tessa is that she writes training programs for people who want to improve in canicross and running.
+She travels a couple of times a year around the world to hold training camps and seminars where she talks about canicross, and people can learn how to improve, based on Tessa’s training and experiences.
+She is a biomedical lab technician and knows a lot about health and blood tests, and she also is a first aid worker.